-intrasectoral restructuring.
+We find clear support for the hypothesis that the euro has induced relatively strong intrasectoral restructuring.
 Productivity growth has been fastest in the sectors with low skill content and the countries that had relied more on competitive devaluations.
 This result is robust to a series of checks.
 In particular, to address potential omitted-variable bias we not only include country and sector dummies but also a control group of countries that are broadly similar to the EA countries except for adoption of the euro, namely Denmark, Sweden and the UK.
 We also show that our results are not driven by some underlying autocorrelated process, independent of the euro.
 Moreover, restructuring seems to have had little negative effect on employment.
 The exception is when we rank sectors according to the Chinese export share, in which case a clear negative effect on employment emerges.
+Note that this is only a within country and sector comparison, so it does not allow to draw conclusions on aggregate growth differentials between the countries or the sectors.
+All we can say is that, relatively to the country and sector averages, the productivity growth differential between low- and high-skill sectors was higher in a high devaluation country than in a low devaluation one.

 To obtain direct evidence on the restructuring process, we then turn to firm-level evidence from Italian manufacturing.
 We first review a series of 40 in-depth interviews with entrepreneurs conducted by researchers of the Bank of Italy in 2007, in the spirit of the NBER/Sloan "Pin factory" project (Borenstein, Farrell & Jaffe 1998).
 The interviews offer "soft" evidence on the restructuring process.
-They suggest that, since the adoption of the euro firms have shifted their business focus from production to upstream and downstream activities, such as R&D, product design, marketing and distribution.
+They suggest that, since the adoption of the euro, firms have shifted their business focus from production to upstream and downstream activities, such as R&D, product design, marketing and distribution.
 These activities, in fact, can procure a certain degree of market power and enable firms to escape the pure cost competition.
 Moreover, the shift is more dramatic in traditional, low-tech activities, in line with the aggregate evidence.
 Finally, it emerges that restructuring is an ongoing process, not a single episode with a beginning and an end.

 The insights from the interviews are corroborated by the "hard", quantitative evidence provided by a database of manufacturing firms representative of the population of firms with at least 50 employees.
-First, the cross-sectional dispersion in both productivity and profitability has increased steadily since 1999, as one would expext during restructuring episodes.
+First, the cross-sectional dispersion in both productivity and profitability has increased steadily since 1999, as one would expect during restructuring episodes.
 And there is a marked decline in the share of blue-collar workers, consistent with the thesis that firms are shifting the focus away from production.
 The decline is sharper, the lower the technological content of the sector.
 Interestingly, in the pre-euro era the opposite was the case: low-tech firms used devaluations to recoup price competitiveness and intensified their reliance on low-skilled workers.
 We do not find that job flows intensified after the introduction of the euro; the restructuring process seems to entail a reallocation of workers within rather than between firms.